-Maximo Gomez was later trained as an officer at the Spanish Zaragoza Military Army Academy.
-To Cuba, he originally arrived as a cavalry officer.
+Maximo Gomez was later trained as an officer at the Spanish Zaragoza Military Army Academy, and to Cuba, he originally arrived as a cavalry officer.

 Fighting alongside the Spanish forces as a captain in the Dominican Annexation War from 1861 to 1865.
-During this service, he earned a promotion to commander in a famous victory over the Dominican general, Pedro Florentino.
+During this service, he earned a promotion to commander in a famous victory over the Dominican general Pedro Florentino.

-In Cuba, he married Bernarda Toro (Manana), who accompanied him during the war.
+Once in Cuba, he married Bernarda Toro (Manana), who accompanied him during the war.
 (They did it like that back in the day).

-Gómez left as well and moved his family to Cuba.
+Maximo left as well and moved his family to Cuba.

-Take your Cuban adventure history travel to the end of the Prado in Havana, you will see his monument.
+Take your Cuban adventure and history travel to the end of Prado Avenue in Havana; you will see his monument.

 Gomez Turning Rebel In Cuba Against The Spanish

-Gómez retired from the Spanish Army after 1965 and soon took up the rebel cause in Cuba instead, in 1868.
-With his military experience and know-how, he started helping transform the Cuban Army’s military tactics and strategy.
+Gómez retired from the Spanish Army after 1965 and soon took up the rebel cause in Cuba instead in 1868.

 He changed it from the conventional approach towards guerilla warfare to fight the superior Spanish forces then in charge of Cuba.